Unfortunately owing to the uncertainties caused by coronavirus (COVID-19)

 John Wrightson has spent many years

 involved in music in his native North East.
-Initially working
+Initially working with bands

-acoustic/folk music and since 1988 has been a prolific writer of excellent songs, dealing with
+since 1988 has been a prolific writer of excellent songs, dealing with

 thought provoking, contentious issues, ever since.
-Eight CD’s of
+Several CD’s of

 original songs, all recorded in his own studio, are available at gigs,

 rightly, has a strong local following and are residents at the monthly

 Live Music Club held at Sedgefield Cricket Club.
 John, Joan and Bob

 Edmundson organise this popular local event where many of the Festival

 The band will be first on the Parish